-10.2.
-New registry of URI scheme types
+10.6.
+URI scheme types

-This document also defines a new URI scheme type field - an unsigned integer of undefined length - for which IANA is to create and maintain a new registry named "URI scheme type values".
-Initial values for the Bundle Protocol URI scheme type registry are given below; future assignments are to be made through Expert Review.
-Each assignment consists of a URI scheme type name and its associated value.
+The Bundle Protocol has a URI scheme type field - an unsigned integer of undefined length - for which IANA is requested to create and maintain a new registry named "URI scheme type values".
+Initial values for the Bundle Protocol URI scheme type registry are given below.